glatard/neblina-python/README.md

 ## How-to
 ### Execute Euler Angle streaming example using Bluetooth Low Energy (Linux-only):
 ```
-python3 <base dir>/examples/streamEulerAngle.py -a <BLE Device's MAC Address>
+python3 <base dir>/examples/streamEulerAngle.py -a <ProMotion MAC Address>
 ```

-The BLE device's MAC address can be found by opening the Bluetooth icon in the top panel on your Linux machine, and doing a scan over the available BLE devices.
+The ProMotion's MAC address can be found by opening the Bluetooth icon in the top panel on your Linux machine, and doing a scan over the available BLE devices.
 You can stop the streaming at any time by hitting Ctrl+C, otherwise it will continue streaming.

 The list of all available features that can be streamed to both BLE and USB interfaces is available on the Neblina firmware's [Release Notes](/docs/datasheets/ReleaseNotes.pdf).